-The principal certifier is required to request a fire safety system report (FSSR) from Fire and Rescue NSW (FRNSW) and consider any findings prior to issuing an occupation certificate (OC) for any class 2 or 3 building that included building work on a relevant fire safety system.
+The certifier is required to request a fire safety system report (FSSR) from Fire and Rescue NSW (FRNSW) and consider any findings prior to issuing an occupation certificate (OC) for any class 2 or 3 building that included building work on a relevant fire safety system.

 On 1 October 2017, clause 152A was added to the Environmental Planning and Assessment Regulation 2000 (EP&A Reg.) to give the Fire Commissioner discretion to provide a FSSR for class 2 and 3 buildings.
-When the principal certifier receives an application for OC for any class 2 or 3 building, and building works involved installing, extending or modifying any of the following:
+When the certifier receives an application for OC for any class 2 or 3 building, and building works involved installing, extending or modifying any of the following: